Kingyo Used Books

 Kingyo Used Books (金魚屋古書店, Kingyoya Koshoten) is a Japanese manga series written and illustrated by Seimu Yoshizaki.
-It follows the happenings which revolve around a small used manga store, specializing in old and obscure manga.
+It follows the events that unfold at a small used manga store that specializes in old and obscure manga.
 A first series, titled Kingyoya Koshoten Suitouchō, was published in Shōnen Gahōsha's Young King OURss special editions OURs Girl and OURs Lite from 2000 to 2002, with its chapters collected in two volumes.
 Kingyo Used Books was serialized in Shogakukan seinen manga magazine Monthly Ikki from 2004 to 2014, when the magazine ceased its publication.
-It was then published via compiled volumes, with the final volume released in 2020.
-The series is collected into seventeen tankōbon volumes.
-Kingyo Used Books was licensed in North America by Viz Media under their Viz Signature Ikki label.
+The series continued only through compiled tankōbon volumes, with the 17th and final one released in 2020.
+Kingyo Used Books was licensed for English release in North America by Viz Media; only the first four volumes were released.

 Plot

 The series takes place on a used manga shop, featuring vignette-style segments focused on various characters.
 It highlights the significance of manga in daily life and includes references to both popular and obscure titles, from the widely known Dr. Slump to the lesser-known Billy Puck.